 A Classic and the greatest travel film of a generation, as Leo DiCaprio’s character goes off to backpack Asia and happens across the perhaps finest beach in the world.
 The story was the first international acclaim that former backpacker and writer, Alex Garland, had and was directed by the incredible Danny Boyle.

 Dry, witty and ridiculous.
 This travel show explores weekend breaks throughout Europe to begin with before breaching out to further afield in later shows.
 Hilarious guests accompany Ayoade as he grumpily travels the globe.
 This is a great example of typical British humour whilst travelling abroad.

 A man, getting drunk and eating in various places.
 He strikes us as a highly functioning alcoholic with a flippant demeanour but Bourdain is an entertaining and knowledgeable presenter.
 His knack for getting under the skin of a destination in these documentaries makes great TV, even if he is a little rough round the edges.
 Bourdain is the king of rock & roll travel shows.

 A film based on a true story of one mans personal pilgrimage from the USA, northbound to Alaska.
 A story of a man learning what is important to him, as he sheds his possessions and travels in the most hardcore of ways possible.
 Christopher McCandless, who went on to rename himself as Alex Supertramp, has become a backpackers icon since the publication of his story.

 Take a journey through the forests of Borneo, via the banks of the Ganges river and into the highlands of Scotland.
 This powerful and exceptional documentary film from seasoned champion of indigenous cultures, Bruce Parry, is an eye-opening experience.

 In his most recent travel documentary series, Lev Wood cuts back on the chronicling of his personal journey and delves deeper into the culture of the places he visits.
 It is his finest work yet.
 He explores race, religion and the kindness of strangers, whilst exploring the region that gave name to the Caucasian race.

 The pilots of Susi Air risk life and lib on a daily basis.
 As air travel is the only efficient method of connecting the thousands of islands that make up Indonesia, Susi Air provide a vital service.
 With the toughest flying conditions of anywhere in the world and the most primitive of runway and airport services, this is no walk in the park for wannabe pilots.

-Back in the 70’s, an Australian woman walked across the outback from Alice Springs to the west coast of Australia.
+Back in the 70’s, an Australian woman called Robyn Davidson, walked across the outback from Alice Springs to the west coast of Australia.
 Her journey – along with three camels and a dog – is an inspiring look at the reasons that motivated her trip and the respectful way in which she carried it out.